TC25/Geospatial_workshop_EE/OEFS/index.md

 ### Loading Data

-First, load the feature collection of Chicago's census tracts from user assets and add a water mask.
+First, load the feature collection of Chicago's census tracts from user assets while adding a water mask to exclude water-covered areas.

 ```javascript